Important Leasing Information

 - Failure to complete your appointment by the 20th of the month will result in you retaining financial responsibility for the following month.

 Re-lessor approvals can take 2-4 business days to process after the both the Lease Holder and Re-lessor complete their Commons/Courtyards Re-leasing Forms.
 The re-lessor will not be evaluated for eligibility until both parties have completed their Re-leasing Forms.

 - Your $100 lease transfer fee.
 This must be paid in certified funds*.
 Personal checks and cash are NOT accepted.

-- Monthly rent installments are due on the first of each month.
-The person in possession of the lease on the 1st of the month is responsible for the rental installment.
-Installments are not prorated and South Campus Commons will not issue refunds for installments owed prior to the lease transfer.
-Any exchange of money relating to partial rent payments or personal refunds is solely between the leaseholder and the re-lessor.
+- Installment payments are due on the first of each month.
+The person in possession of the lease on the 1st of the month is responsible for the installment payment.
+Installments are not prorated and Capstone will not issue refunds for installments owed prior to the lease transfer.
+Any exchange of money relating to partial installment payments or personal refunds is solely between the leaseholder and the re-lessor.